Union Planters: Final years (1974 – 2004)

+The "U-P Bank" sign atop 100 North Main in Memphis shortly after the sale to Regions.

 To save Union Planters from impending disaster, William M. Matthews, Jr., was brought in as the bank's new president, replacing Harrison in 1974, but the extent of the bank's difficulties proved far greater than expected.
 Several officers of the bank, including Executive Vice-president Jesse Barr, had defrauded the bank.
 Barr and several officers were convicted of criminal charges and sent to prison.
 To his credit, Matthews openly addressed all problems of the bank with the press.
 At the same time, he took steps to revitalize the bank, closing unproductive branches and cutting staff while raising salaries to redress the long-term problem of low pay.
 He also invested heavily in technology.
 Union Planters, which a decade earlier owned but a single electric typewriter, now became the most technologically advanced bank in the region, allowing it to operate with significantly fewer employees.
 Furthermore, Matthews all but eliminated commercial lending, preferring instead to focus on investment banking and fee-based products and services.
 Although he returned the bank to profitability and repaired its tarnished image, after ten years of his leadership Union Planters was at best a lackluster performer.